MikeSoughton/hypothesis-testing/jet-cnn/README.md

 ```
 which uses the trained CNN model to find the probability of jet images from the testing data of being a top jet.
 These probabilities are saved within `cnn_outputs`.

+### Training the CNN and making predictions with bootstrapping

 One can also train the CNN with bootstrapping to account for uncertainties in the training process.
 To do this run
 ```
 python KerasCNN_bootstrap.py